 AGP Ep 31: Andrew Ramsden—My #1 leadership lesson and how you can apply it

-Andrew Ramsden is the CEO and Founder of Alpha Transform and host of the Alpha Geek podcast.
+Andrew Ramsden is the CEO and Founder of Peak State and host of the Alpha Geek podcast.
 He has a particular passion for leadership development for technical professionals.
 In this episode Andrew talks about his most important leadership lesson and how you can apply it.

 What did you think?